BenRydal/mondrian-transcription/README.md

 ![repo](coverImage.png)

 ## Credits/License Information
 This software is written in JavaScript and p5.js.
 This software is licensed under the GNU General Public License Version 2.0.
 See the GNU General Public License included with this software for more details.
 Mondrian Transcription software was originally developed by Ben Rydal Shapiro at Vanderbilt University as part of his dissertation titled Interaction Geography & the Learning Sciences.
 Copyright (C) 2018 Ben Rydal Shapiro, and contributors.
-To reference or read more about this work please see: https://etd.library.vanderbilt.edu/available/etd-03212018-140140/unrestricted/Shapiro_Dissertation.pdf
+To reference or read more about this work please see [HERE](https://etd.library.vanderbilt.edu/available/etd-03212018-140140/unrestricted/Shapiro_Dissertation.pdf)